-EcoTeams are small groups of people who meet together to learn about sustainability.
-There is usually a facilitator and a guidebook.
+EcoTeams are small discussion groups of people who get together to learn about sustainability.
+There is usually a facilitator and perhaps a guidebook or other resource materials.
 The group may discuss changes we can make at the individual, local, and greater community levels.
-Any neighborhood, faith-based, workplace, friends or other groups can create an EcoTeam or S-Team (sustainability, survival or spiritual team).
+Any neighborhood, faith-based, workplace, friends or other groups can create an EcoTeam.